findingcorey1/Obsidian/PHIL 1100/Assingment 2/Assignment 2 Write.md

 P3 (Abortion....)

 Another reason Dr. Lucas should disclose the genetic results is that abortion can be another idea where Emily could consider, whether or not if she chooses to continue with the pregnancy.
-Judith Thomson explained that no one is required to use their body to support another life without consent conclude
+Judith Thomson explained that no one is required to use their body to support another life without consent and having the right to life does not guarantee it, even for the sakes of keeping the child (Thomson, p.
+257).
+Her principle further highlights emily's conclude